Originally posted on May 15th, 2021

 - Show empathy, remorse and compassion.
 This is HUGE!
 The betrayed partner wants to see you break down and cry.
 They want you to put yourself in their shoes and feel it.
 They want constant apologies with changed behavior.
 Eventually they won’t need any more apologies.

-- Answer ALL the questions your partner has about your affair activity.
+- Truthfully Answer ALL the questions your partner has about your affair activity.
 Answer them truthfully no matter how hard it is to tell them.
 If you hesitate to answer your partner will use their imagination which is guaranteed to be worse than the truth so just spill it.
 Be careful to not divulge extra information that was not asked for.
-Instead of saying exactly what restaurant just say a restaurant.
-Instead of saying exactly what hotel say a hotel unless your partner asks for this information.
+Instead of saying exactly what restaurant, just say a restaurant.
+Instead of saying exactly what hotel, just say a hotel unless your partner asks for this information.

 - Acknowledge how much time it will take to heal.
 Never rush healing.
 Often times the betrayer says “Just get over it.”
+You have had time to sit with your affair but your partner is just now finding out.
 Try to remember and verbally acknowledge your partners world was turned upside down.
 It takes approximately 2 to 10 years to recover from the majority of trauma associated with the betrayal.

 - Check in on your partner’s happiness level.
 Let them know yours.
 Every……single…… day make a conscious decision to do this.
 Once a day is good but do realize your partner may wake up happy and go to bed angry.
 Checking in on feelings lets your partner know you are empathetic to them.